sidc321/Rforestry/README.md

 ## Documentation

+For the Python package, see the documentation [here](https://random-forestry.readthedocs.io/en/latest/) and install from PyPI [here](https://pypi.org/project/random-forestry/).
-For full documentation, see the documentation site [here](https://forestry-labs.github.io/Rforestry/).
+For the R package, see the documentation [here](https://forestry-labs.github.io/Rforestry/) and install from CRAN [here](https://cran.r-project.org/web/packages/Rforestry/index.html).
+For the source code for both packages, see the Github [here](https://github.com/forestry-labs/Rforestry)

 ## Usage